 The Carolina Street house in Gary, Indiana, gained national notoriety after a local reporter picked up the story.
-The details are enough to raise your hairs on end, and the firsthand accounts from religious leaders, law enforcement officials, and Ammons herself add eerie angles to an already horrifying, haunting tale.
+The details, creepy enough to raise your hairs on end, come directly from firsthand accounts from religious leaders, law enforcement officials, and Ammons herself.
+Even though science can help to explain hauntings, the exorcism of Latoya Ammons defied all types of explanation.

-The House Was Filled With Flies In December
+The House Filled With Flies In The Middle Of Winter

-In November 2011, the Ammons family moved into a rental home on Carolina Street in Gary, IN.
-It was a quiet block, and Latoya Ammons, her mother Rosa Campbell, and her three children quickly settled in.
+In November 2011, the Ammons family moved into a rental home on Carolina Street in Gary.
+On the quiet block, Latoya Ammons, her mother Rosa Campbell, and Ammons's children quickly settled in.

-Then, in December, something strange started happening.
-Despite the frigidly cold weather, black flies began swarming the house's screened-in front porch.
+But by December, strange phenomena began happening inside the house.
+Despite the frigid weather, black flies began swarming the house's screened-in front porch.
 The family killed the flies, but they just kept coming back.

 Wet Bootprints Appeared On The Floor

 Latoya Ammons and Rosa Campbell began hearing noises in the house at night.
-The women would always lock the door between the kitchen and the basement, but they reported that, after midnight, they would hear the door creak open.
+The women always locked the door between the kitchen and the basement, but they claimed it would creak open by itself late at night.

-One evening, Campbell told investigators that she awoke to see the shadow of a man pacing in her living room.
-When she got up, she claimed she discovered wet bootprints on the floor.
+One evening, Campbell told investigators she awoke to see the shadow of a man pacing in her living room.
+When she got up, she claimed she discovered wet bootprints on the floor but no pacing man.

 Ammons's 12-Year-Old Daughter Levitated Above Her Bed